canovalentina/bibvisualization/README.md

 # books-visualize
 Visualizer for books of the Bibliography of Contemporary Race Relations in Venezuela (1940-1990) by Laura I. Pérez and Prof. Anani Dzidzienyo at Brown.
+Code based on similar book visualizer by Valentin Pérez.